Aditikhasnis/Social-Distancing-Dectotor-/README.md

 # Social Distancing Detector

-Hi Guys This is Day-1 of 15 days of Deep learning
+Hi Guys This is Day 1 of 15 days of Deep learning

-This project aims to detect people who are closer than the thresold in Covid era using Yolo weights .
+This project aims to detect people who are closer than the threshold in Covid era using Yolo weights.

 ##  Getting Started

-This project is done in GoogleColab , You can do it in any ide like Pycharm or even in kaggle
+This project is done in GoogleColab, You can do it in any ide like Pycharm or even in Kaggle

 In golab

-This section downloads all the yolo pre trained weights, yolo config and also the class name which is coco.names
+This section downloads all the yolo pre-trained weights, yolo config, and also the class name which is coco.names
 ```bash
 import os